 An Outdoor Adventure Awaits in Wytheville

 You would expect an area that includes the second oldest river in the world to have an abundance of outdoor recreational opportunities…and you’d be right.
 There are plenty of waters to fish in from creeks and ponds, to lakes and rivers and hundreds of acres of forest for traditional hunting or viewing the beautiful scenery, plants, trees, and native animal life.
-For those who enjoy camping, there are a variety of locations from primitive sites to those with all the conveniences.
+For those who enjoy camping and hiking in Virginia, there are a variety of locations from primitive sites to those with all the conveniences.

 The area includes local, state, and national parks that offer recreational experiences for all ages and abilities.
 Scenic drives are abundant and several back roads drives are noted on the Wythe County map.
 Many are ideal for the bicyclist or motorcycle rider as well as for those in automobiles.